Be a smarter pet parent

 The Lupine Original Designs Dog Collar snaps on smartly, but the first thing we noticed about this collar was its beautiful color and pattern.
 The design is actually woven into the webbing, not printed or sewn on.
 The New Hampshire-based company has a loyal following due to its generous replacement policy, as it will replace any damaged collar at no charge even if it’s been chewed.

 Even though Lupine offers several different types of collars, including reflective and martingale training collars, the Original Designs line is by far its most popular, perhaps because of the variety of colorful patterns that resemble everything from peacock feathers to preppy plaids.

 Pretty packaging doesn’t always guarantee a quality product, but a Blueberry Pet accessory is a treat to open when every item comes in a gift box.
-The Blueberry Pet Genuine Leather & Polyester Webbing Dog Collar has more than surface-deep style: it has soft leather stitched onto durable and stylish navy and olive green webbing.
+The Blueberry Pet Genuine Leather & Polyester Webbing Dog Collar has more than surface-deep style: it has soft leather stitched onto durable and stylish chocolate and taupe webbing.
 While some pet parents might prefer the primary colors found on many collars, others might prefer this more sophisticated look.

 |✓ Unique styling||✗ Buckle fastener, not a clasp|